Let's Make a Soccer Team!

 Let's Make a Soccer Team!, known in Japan as Pro Soccer Club o Tsukurō!
-Euro Championship (プロサッカークラブをつくろう！ヨーロッパチャンピオンシップ), is a 2006 football management simulation video game developed by Smilebit and published by Sega for the PlayStation 2.
+Europe Championship (プロサッカークラブをつくろう！ヨーロッパチャンピオンシップ), is a 2006 football management simulation video game developed by Smilebit and published by Sega for the PlayStation 2.
 Until the worldwide release of SEGA Pocket Club Manager on Android and iOS in May 2018, it was the only game in the Pro Soccer Club o Tsukurō!
-(SakaTsuku for short) series to be localised for the Western market.
+(SakaTsuku for short) series to be localised for the Western market, and until the multi-platform global release of SEGA Football Club Champions in January 2026, was the only game in the series to be released on home consoles outside Japan.

 Gameplay

 Let's Make A Soccer Team featured a 3D match engine using assets from Virtua Pro Football.

 Let's Make a Soccer Team! has heavy role-playing video game elements, with a running story and characters alongside the game's management side.
 Unlike in other football management titles, the player is the chairperson and founder of the club, and has a job similar to a director of football.
 The game features 439 real, mostly unlicensed club teams from all over the world, with real rosters covered by the FIFPRO license, unlicensed versions of the UEFA club tournaments, and a handful of fictional friendly tournaments.

-In total there are six playable leagues: England, France, Germany, Italy, Spain, and the Netherlands.
+In total there are six playable leagues: England, France, Germany, Italy, Spain, and the Netherlands, all based in the 2005-06 season.
 While players can create teams based in the Home Nations of Wales, Scotland, and Northern Ireland; as well as in Monaco, they will still play in the English and French league systems, respectively.
 Of the six leagues, only the Spanish and Dutch leagues are fully licensed, while Italy is mostly licensed, with Palermo, Siena, and Cagliari being unlicensed Serie A teams.
 Six Serie B teams and the Italian leagues themselves are unlicensed as well.
 The game also has official licensing from Juventus, with the Stadio Delle Alpi being used when Juventus is playing at home.

 In addition, the game provides a Versus Mode, which allows players to choose all 439 real club teams and all in-game national teams to simulate (but not manage) friendly matches and custom tournaments.